 Who cares about crash safety ratings if no one ever gets into a crash?

-According to David DiSalvo on Forbes, these changes will affect us like this:
+According to David DiSalvo on Forbes, these changes will affect us in good and bad ways.

 Other technologies will also be incorporated, such as collision avoidance where a spectrum of abilities is installed into the cars that caution drivers of dangerous situations.